IrinaAdeniyi/FunTime-Celebrations/README.md

 # Building process
-I started the project by creating the index.html and adding some of the links required in the project: meta links, favicons, CSS stylesheet, Bootstrap links, font awesome.
+1. I started the project by creating the index.html and adding some of the links required in the project: meta links, favicons, CSS stylesheet, Bootstrap links, font awesome.
 I then created the layout of the home page.

+2. I then created the navigation bar and the remaining pages.

+3. I continued with the footer and played with some color options.

 # Features